Time to Lead: How to Help Employees Manage Stress and Anxiety Over COVID-19Published: July 6, 2020

 Keep an open mind: Be prepared for varied employee responses and how you’ll respond.
 One size does not fit all when it comes to how people experience stress and anxiety, or how an employer should respond.
 Some employees will be less concerned about the COVID-19 threat and their employer’s strategic responses to it while others may seem to border on panic.
 Have patience, grace and a measured response.
 If necessary, don’t hesitate to use counseling resources you may have available, such as an employee assistance program.

 Communicate the facts: Send updated information to employees regarding public health announcements and recommendations for risk reduction.
-Have one person in your organization collect and disseminate the most accurate, current and useful information about COVID-19 so employees don’t have to do it themselves (here’s an example of useful resources).
+Have one person in your organization collect and disseminate the most accurate, current and useful information about COVID-19 so employees don’t have to do it themselves.
 This may also help prevent employees from falling down the rabbit hole of internet misinformation and rumors.

 Be the leader you’d want to have: Practice self-control and stay calm.
 Without self-control, it’s easy for a leader to get caught in the grip of panic and be at the mercy of their feelings.
 Stress and panic can create a myriad of reactions.
 Do you blow up?
 Do you cause more panic and angst?
 Are you indecisive?
 Do you have a tendency to shut down and hide in your office?
 A leader who exhibits strong self-control in the midst of crisis is much more capable of making rational decisions, communicating clearly and working to effectively solve problems.